 When you’ve finished exploring Fife, take the train back to Edinburgh and head to Summerhall, just a short walk from the station.
-Marvel at the surrounds before enjoying a gin from the on-site distillery, and reminisce about your adventure.
+Marvel at the surrounds before enjoying a gin from the on-site distillery, and reminiscing about your adventure.

 Your ticket to an Outlander adventure

-Now on sale with a 20% discount, the Spirit of Scotland pass offers four days of travel across eight days (on sale for £111 from £139), or eight days of travel across fifteen (on sale for £143 instead of £179).
-With unlimited travel on trains, buses, coaches and ferries around Scotland, making it an essential, and affordable purchase for any Heughligans keen to go on their own Outlander adventure.
+The Spirit of Scotland pass offers four days of travel across eight days for £149, or eight days of travel across fifteen days for £189.
+With unlimited off-peak travel on trains, buses, coaches and ferries around Scotland, the Spirit of Scotland pass is an essential, and affordable purchase for any Heughligans keen to have their own Outlander adventure.

-Share pictures from your Outlander adventure using #UnlockScotland, tagging @MyScotRail.
+Share pictures from your Outlander adventure using #UnlockScotland, tagging @ScotRail.